-2013: Voted Sporting KC's Defensive Player of the Year.
+2013: Click here to view Besler's 2013 MLS Regular Season Highlights.
+Voted Sporting KC's Defensive Player of the Year and named MLS Best XI.
 MLS: Besler has appeared in 23 regular season matches for Sporting KC.
 Besler anchored a defense that earned 13 shutouts in 2013.
 Besler earned his first assist of the season against the Portland Timbers on April 27 and his second against the Philadelphia Union on October 26.
+PLAYOFFS: Started and played full time in all five playoff matches including the MLS Cup Final.
 CCL: Besler started two of the team's four CONCACAF Champions League group stage matches: 1-1 draw vs. Real Esteli on September 17 and a 0-0 draw vs. CD Olimpia on October 23.